vNodesV/vHuahua/README.md

+# vHuahua: Disaster Recovery Script.
-## Purpose is to take a fresh Ubuntu installation and deploy everything necessary to have Sifnoded v1.0-beta.12-issuefix deployed and ready for confirgation.
+## Purpose is to take a fresh Ubuntu installation and deploy everything necessary to have chihuahuad 4.1.0 deployed and ready for configuration..